Fire services

 Avoid temporary black henna tattoos.
 The dye often causes serious skin reactions.

-The standard of medical facilities in Indonesia is generally lower than Australia.
+The standard of medical facilities, including for critical care of seriously ill patients in Indonesia, is generally lower than in Australia, including in Bali.
 Many regional hospitals only provide basic facilities.

 More information:

 Local labour laws can change at short notice.
-This can affect expatriate workers.
+This can affect expat workers.

 Gambling is illegal.